 He was appointed a Privy Councillor in 2011 and Knighted in August 2016 for political and public service.

 Hugo has raised millions of pounds for different charities as an auctioneer.
 He is married to Sasha, has two daughters and lives in Devon and London.

-He is also a Fellow of the Royal Society of Arts, Patron of Kennaway House in Sidmouth, Vice President of the WESC Foundation - The Specialist Care Centre for Visual Impairment, Trustee of the Jurassic Coast Trust, Patron of Devon Link Up and also Trustee for the Fund for Refugees.
+He is also a Fellow of the Royal Society of Arts, Patron of Kennaway House in Sidmouth, Vice President of the WESC Foundation - The Specialist Care Centre for Visual Impairment, Trustee of the Jurassic Coast Trust and also Trustee for the Fund for Refugees.